- Election Info

 If you need to change your name, your address or your political affiliation, you must fill out another voter registration application form, or you can update your voter registration information online.
 You may change your registration at any time with one exception.
 You may not change your political affiliation during the period from April 1 through August 31, inclusive, in any even-numbered year.
 The last day on which you may change your political affiliation before the closed period is March 31; the first day on which you may change your political affiliation after the closed period is September 1.

-You may mail your voter registration application to the State Election Board.
+You may mail your voter registration application to the Election Board.
 The card is already addressed, but you must add a first-class postage stamp.
+You may also hand-deliver your application to your county election board.
 If you fill out your voter registration application form at a tag agency when you get your driver's license or when you apply for assistance at a government agency, the agency will mail the form to the State Election Board for you.

 You do not become a registered voter until the county election board in the county where you reside has approved your application.
 When your application is approved, the county election board will mail a voter identification card to you.
 Your voter identification card lists your name, address, political affiliation and the polling place for your voting precinct.
 When you receive your voter identification card, look at it carefully and report any errors to the county election board immediately.
 Keep your voter identification card in a safe place and always take it with you when you go to vote.